 Fear not.
 As a rule of thumb, just about any physical product or service is worthy of a UGC campaign.
 Here’s a rule of thumb: if your customers can take a picture while using your product or service, you can sow the seeds of an effective campaign.

-For example, check out how home brands like Nest encourage user-submitted videos from the fans and followers on Facebook:
+For example, check out how home brands like Nest encourage user’s to submit videos from the fans and followers through their hashtag on Facebook:

 … and photos on Instagram: